overflowy/chat-key/README.md

 model = gpt-3.5-turbo
 ```

 To ensure that the newly added prompt is available in the popup menu, it is necessary to include it in the `[popup_menu]` section.
-You also have the option to add separators to the popup menu by using the `---` key.
+Additionally, if you have already configured multiple prompts, you can tidy up the popup menu by utilizing `---` as a separator.

-There's no need to restart ChatKey after making changes to the config file.
-The changes will be applied automatically.

 ```ini
 [popup_menu]
 ---
 prompt_translate_to_italian
 ```

+The changes will be applied automatically, there's no need to restart ChatKey (the only exception to this rule is the global `popup_menu_hotkey`).

 ### Prompt settings